-(ii) ABUSE OF MISAPPROPRIATED APPLICATIONS/NON-EXAMINATION SYSTEM ON INVENTIONS OF FOREIGN COUNTRIES
+(ii) ABUSE OF MISAPPROPRIATED APPLICATIONS/NON-EXAMINATION SYSTEM ON INVENTIONS OF FOREIGN COUNTRIES <OUTLINE OF THE MEASURE AND CONCERNS>

 It is reported that there have been many cases in China where patent and utility models invented in a foreign country or a design created in a foreign country have been filed by a person other than the inventor, designer, and creator and registered by the patent office (so-called "misappropriated application").
-In China, misappropriated application does not constitute a reason for rejection or invalidity.
+In misappropriated application does not constitute a reason for rejection or invalidity.
 Remedy is available only by requesting verification of the ownership of a right (Articles 85 and 86 of the Implementation Regulations for the Patent Law).
 If the enforcement of administrative procedures for confirming the ownership of rights or the duration of court proceedings is prolonged, caution must be exercised because it may result in a situation where it is impossible to prevent damage from imitations based on applications filed by parties other than the inventor or creator.

-Moreover, China does not adopt a substantive examination system for utility models and designs.
+Moreover, China does not adopt a substantive examination system for utility models and designs (the initial examination where the formal requirements are examined includes the examination of requirements such as obvious lack of novelty (Article 44 of the Rules for the Implementation of the Patent Law)).
 Furthermore, a duty to submit a patent evaluation report drawn up by an examiner on the validity of a right is not required at the time of enforcement.
 Then industry is strongly worried that provisions for prevention of abuse of rights are insufficient.

 Article 20 of the Patent Law enforced in June 2021 includes provisions providing that "Patent applications and exercising patent rights must comply with the rules of good faith.
 Abuse of patent rights, infringing on the public interest or legal rights of others are not allowed.".
-This provisions stipulate that the rules of good faith must be complied with for patent applications as well as exercising patent rights, however it is lack of clarity as to whether it is applicable to blocking a misappropriated application.
+This provision stipulates that the rules of good faith must be complied with for patent applications as well as exercising patent rights, however it is lack of clarity as to whether it is applicable to blocking a misappropriated application.